Applying for a new job or gig in the tech industry?

 If you are sending a cover letter rather than an email, put your contact information in a header rather than under the signature, and include the date under the header.

-Remember: Details matter!
+7. Remember: Details matter!

 Spell Check and Proofread.

 Run a spell check on your resume and cover letter, and correct any typos or other mistakes.
 Proofread for misused words or other problems a spell check won’t catch.
+If possible, have someone else with strong language skills proofread your resume and cover letter and make suggestions for corrections or improvements.

-More Help: We’ve got you.
+More Help?
+We’ve got you.

 Got all that?
 We’ve put it all together for you in this downloadable sample resume, which you can use as a model to build your own resume.